AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/getting-started/information.md

 7. Uses the new mod keybinds from Arma 3 for interfacing with joysticks and other external peripherals.
 8. NO STINGERS ON THE EXTERNAL HARDPOINTS.
 ASK THE INFANTRY TO CLEAR THE SKY OR USE YOUR CANNON OR LASER GUIDED HELLFIRE.
 9. The pixelation of the TADS image is a feature of the mod and a representation of the actual real life TADS of the modelled version of the Apache.
+10. Reduce the sensitivity curves for your HOTAS before flying.
+Otherwise nearly double the inputs will be applied by the pilot.

 Points 1 and 5 are important, the chopper will be heavy when carrying a full load of munitions and fuel.
 Scarifice something to get it flying.